Cherokee: Relations among the three federally recognized Cherokee tribes

 The Cherokee Nation participates in numerous joint programs with the Eastern Band of Cherokee Indians.
 It also participates in cultural exchange programs and joint Tribal Council meetings involving councilors from both Cherokee Tribes.
 These are held to address issues affecting all of the Cherokee people.

-The administrations of the United Keetoowah Band of Cherokee Indians and the Cherokee Nation have a somewhat adversarial relationship.
-The Eastern Band of Cherokee Indians interacts with the Cherokee Nation in a unified spirit of Gadugi.

-The United Keetoowah Band tribal council unanimously passed a resolution to approach the Cherokee Nation for a joint council meeting between the two Nations, as a means of "offering the olive branch", in the words of the UKB Council.
-While a date was set for the meeting between members of the Cherokee Nation Council and UKB representative, Chad Smith, then Chief of the Cherokee Nation, refused to have the meeting.

-174 years after the Trail of Tears, on July 12 2012, the leaders of the three separate Cherokee tribes met in North Carolina.
+174 years after the Trail of Tears, on July 12, 2012, the leaders of the three separate Cherokee tribes met in North Carolina.

 Contemporary settlement

-Cherokees are most concentrated in Oklahoma and North Carolina, but some reside in the US West Coast, due to economic migrations caused by the Dust Bowl during the Great Depression, job availability during the Second World War, and the Federal Indian Relocation program during the 1950s–1960s.
-Cherokees constitute over 2% of population of three largely rural communities in California–Covelo, Hayfork and San Miguel, one town in Oregon and one town in Arizona.
+Cherokee people are most concentrated in Oklahoma and North Carolina, but some reside in the US West Coast, due to economic migrations caused by the Dust Bowl during the Great Depression, job availability during the Second World War, and the Federal Indian Relocation program during the 1950s–1960s.
 Destinations for Cherokee diaspora included multi-ethnic/racial urban centers of California (i.e. the Greater Los Angeles and San Francisco Bay Areas).
 They frequently live in farming communities, or by military bases and other Indian reservations.